jnv/bitoff.org/posts/2025-03-24-the-api-dispatch-february-2025/index.md

 ---
-title: The API Dispatch, February 2025
+title: 'The API Dispatch #1'
 description: The first installment of a monthly ‘newsletter’ about APIs.
 discussion:
   LinkedIn: https://www.linkedin.com/pulse/api-dispatch-mewsletter-issue-1-mewsrnd-pavnc/